The Americans: Reconstruction to the 21st Century, California Edition

 Select one:

-rejected the ideology of the "New South creed."
+a. rejected the ideology of the "New South creed."

 b. favored industrial over classical education.